ScenicFramework/scenic/guides/overview_general.md

 At the top is the **Scene Layer**, which encapsulates all application business logic.
 The developer will do most of their Scenic work in the Scene layer.

-In the middle is the **ViewPort Layer**, which acts as bridge between the Scenes and the Drivers.
+In the middle is the **ViewPort Layer**, which acts as a bridge between the Scenes and the Drivers.
 The ViewPort controls the scene lifecycle (More on that in [Scene Overview](overview_scene.html)), sends graphs down to the drivers, and routes user input up to the correct scene.

 At the bottom is the **Driver layer**, which is where knowledge of the graphics